ABFCode/Librium/SpringReader/docs/plan_todo.md

 REMOVE H2 LEGACY STUFF
 1. Remove anything still related to our H2 DB - esp. security related stuff.

+USERNAMES
+1. Should not be case sensitive
+   2. Every query/saving of a username should be done using lowercase

 TESTS
 Fix broken tests.